Nelson Sullivan, 30" x 40", oil on canvas, 1984

 they think you are making an effort.
 If you are not really hurting them, people

 will tolerate you.
-People will not only tolerate you, they will even support you
+People will not only tolerate you, they will even support

-happen if somebody just wants it to.
+could happen if somebody just wants it to.
 New York supports artists to a remarkable

 degree by allowing them tolerance.
-Of course you still have to watch out for the
+Of course you still have to watch out for

-street gangs and big trucks.
+the street gangs and big trucks